-The gravity is so powerful in this collapse that not even light can escape.
+Gravity is so powerful in this collapse that not even light can escape.
 However, Hawking proposed in 1975 that black holes are not really black.
 Rather, they radiate energy.

 But, he said at the time, information is lost in the black hole that eventually evaporates.
 The problem was that this idea that information is lost conflicted with the rules of quantum mechanics, creating what Hawking called an "information paradox."